Uro Care Hospital

 Uro Care Hospital is a private, specialized healthcare facility in Uganda.
 It is a specialists' hospital and diagnostic centre focusing primarily on the areas of urology and nephrology.
-The facility is owned, operated and administered by Ugandan healthcare professionals.
+The facility opened by Stephen Watya is owned, operated and administered by Ugandan healthcare professionals.

 Location

 The hospital is located in Nansana in Wakiso District off of the Kampala–Hoima Road, about 10 km northwest of the central business district of Kampala, Uganda's capital city.
 This is approximately 6 km by road, northwest of Mulago National Referral Hospital.

 The geographical coordinates of Uro Care Hospital are: 0°21'12.0"N, 32°32'07.0"E (Latitude:0.353333; Longitude:32.535278).

 History

 In 2006, Dr Stephen Watya, a consultant urologist, trained at Makerere University and the University of Cape Town, registered Uro Care Limited, as a private company limited by shares.
 In 2017, that company established Uro Care Hospital with focus on diseases of the kidneys, urinary bladder and the urinary tract.